gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 2. **Broadcom Maven Repository Artifacts**

-   1. In a browser, navigate to the [Broadcom Support Portal](https://support.broadcom.com).
+   1. In a browser, navigate to the [Broadcom Support Portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20GemFire).

-   2. Click the **Create Account** link.
+   2. Login (or register if you have not already).

-   3. Complete the information in the registration page.
+   3. Click Show All Releases and find "Click Green Token For Repository Access" (don't click the blue text; click the green icon to the right of it).

    4. Once you have a Broadcom Maven Repository account created, you can now download the GemFire Sink Rabbit artifact (replace `{broadcomMavenRepoEmail}` with your Broadcom maven repo email):